leoRoss/AutoCorrectTrie/README.txt

 AUTO-CORRECT SUGGESTOR --- IMPLEMENTED IN A TREE DICTIONARY

 WHAT?

-Store (word, frequency) pairs in a Trie:
+The Dictionary Trie stores (word, frequency) pairs in a Trie:

                  ''  (Root node = empty string)
                /    \